hawkeye17-warex/hnnp/mobile/android/README.md

 ## Notes

 - Android requires a Foreground Service for long-running BLE advertisements.
-- The BLE advertiser must include EXACT packet fields defined in the spec.
+- The BLE advertiser must include EXACT packet fields and lengths defined in the v2 spec (30 bytes total, 8-byte mac).
 - Do not alter packet length, prefix length, or mac length.
-- All HMAC operations must use UTF-8 and big-endian for integers.
+- All HMAC operations must use HMAC-SHA256, UTF-8 for strings, and big-endian for integers.
-- device_secret MUST never leave SecureStorage.
+- `device_secret` and `device_auth_key` MUST never leave secure storage or be logged.

 ---